nada-ali1711/PR-Network-Anomaly-Detection/README.md

 # PR-Network-Anomaly-Detection

+Problem Statement

-Problem StatementThe exponential growth of network traffic has led to an increase in networkanomalies, such as cyber attacks, network failures, and hardware malfunctions.Network anomaly detection is a critical task for maintaining the security andstability  of  computer  networks.
-The  objective  of  this  assignment  is  to  helpstudents understand how K-Means and Normalized Cut algorithms can be usedfor network anomaly detection.
+The exponential growth of network traffic has led to an increase in network anomalies, such as cyber attacks, network failures, and hardware malfunctions.Network anomaly detection is a critical task for maintaining the security andstability  of  computer  networks.we used K-Means and Normalized Cut algorithms for network anomaly detection.

 1  Download Datset and Understand the Format